Nominations Now Being Accepted for Bethalto Community Awards

 Don't miss our top stories and need-to-know news everyday in your inbox.

-The award recipients will be honored Sunday, September 2, during the morning worship serviceat Cornerstone Church of Bethalto and recognized in a community presentation later that evening on the main stage at the Bethalto Homecoming.
+The award recipients will be honored during the morning worship service on Sunday, September 4 at Cornerstone Church of Bethalto and recognized later Sunday evening in a community presentation at 5:30 pm on the main stage at the Bethalto Homecoming.

 More like this: